Updated: Aug 30

 That trust can be used to help you accept ideas or actions that you otherwise wouldn't agree with.

-Before you know it, the group of friends (whom you may even consider family) begin to operate in cult-like ways.
+Before you know it, the group of friends (whom you may even consider family) begin to operate in cult-like ways, or even join a coercive group with other people.
 Do you leave your community, or try to make things work?

 Reason #2: Absolute Answers to Hard Questions